 It is recorded here very simply that Terah had plans to travel to the land of Canaan, but stopped for some time in Haran, which was about halfway on their journey.
 Terah died there in Haran.

 Now the focus will be on Abram, who will receive a covenant from God to receive a kingdom: land, people, and kings.
 Most importantly, the promised Seed would come through the line of Abram to one day reign over the people in the land and bless the whole earth.
 Of course, it must be apparent that before He could take the throne, the Seed would have to deal with the sin problem.
 He did this when He came, being born of a virgin, and dying on the cross at the hands of godless men in order to pay the penalty of sins and make full atonement for all those who believe in Him for the forgiveness of sins.
-To all those who trust in Him, He gives eternal life and citizenship in His kingdom which is to come.
+This, of course, is Jesus the Son of God.
+To all those who trust in Jesus Christ, He gives eternal life and citizenship in His kingdom which is to come.